Adroiti/docs-for-code-review-tools/tfsec/azure-monitor-activity-log-retention-set.md

-Pattern: Ensure the activity retention log is set to at least a year
+Pattern: Unset activity log retention for Azure Monitor

 Issue: -

 ## Description

-The average time to detect a breach is up to 210 days, to ensure that all the information required for an effective investigation is available, the retention period should allow for delayed starts to investigating.
+The average time to detect a breach is up to `210` days, to ensure that all the information required for an effective investigation is available, the retention period should allow for delayed starts to investigating.

 **Resolution**: Set a retention period that will allow for delayed investigation.